onlineclass/ProgrammingAssignment2/README.md

 recommended in the assignment specification).
 To check the `cachematrix.R` script, simply open it in the web browser or download it in a folder on your computer and open it in R Studio.
-After you downloading the R scripts in the R working directory, the following code sequence can be used to test the two functions implemented in `cachematrix.R`.
+After downloading the R scripts in the R working directory, the following code sequence can be used to test the two functions implemented in `cachematrix.R`.
 The statements will perform the following tasks: